2019 Africa Roundup: Jumia IPOs, China goes digital, Nigeria becomes fintech capital – TechCrunch

 2019 brought more global attention to Africa’s tech scene than perhaps any previous year.

-A high profile IPO, visits by both Jacks (Ma and Dorsey), and big Chinese startup investment energized that.
+A high-profile IPO, visits by both Jacks (Ma and Dorsey) and big Chinese startup investment energized that.

-The last 12 months served as a grande finale to 10 years that saw triple digit increases in startup formation and VC on the continent.
+The last 12 months served as a grande finale to 10 years that saw triple-digit increases in startup formation and VC on the continent.

 Here’s an overview of the 2019 market events that captured attention and capped off a decade of rapid growth in African tech.